-Most of the results presented here are from simulations of the L3D system, mainly because of its low dimensionality which allows the application of other techniques such as the HMC sampling algorithm.
-Figures 5(a) to 5(c), contrast the profiles from both MF and VGPA when estimating the drift parameters of the L3D system.
-It is obvious that both approaches provide smooth results and there are subtle differences in their final minimum found (indicated with $\star$ ), which we ascribe to the the different nature of the MF approximation compared to VGPA.
-However, as Figure 10 shows, MF was on average three times faster than VGPA, for the given settings and available computational resources.
-To illustrate the difficulty of estimating parameters in stochastic chaotic models, even in low dimensional systems such as the L3D, we include here results of posterior estimates obtained by the HMC algorithm which can be assumed to provide reference solution.
+Most of the results presented here are from simulations of the L3D system, mainly because of its low dimensionality, which allows the application of other techniques such as the HMC sampling algorithm.
+Figures 5(a)-5(c) contrast the profiles from both MF and VGPA when estimating the drift parameters of the L3D system.
+It is obvious that both approaches provide smooth results, and there are subtle differences in their final minimum found (indicated with $\star$ ), which we ascribe to the the different nature of the MF approximation compared to VGPA.
+However, as Fig. 10 shows, MF was on average three times faster than VGPA, for the given settings and available computational resources.
+To illustrate the difficulty of estimating parameters in stochastic chaotic models, even in low-dimensional systems such as the L3D, we include here results of posterior estimates obtained by the HMC algorithm which can be assumed to provide a reference solution.
 The approach we followed here augments the state vector with the parameter that is estimated and then the sampling is performed jointly.
-Figure 6 (from left to right) shows the histograms of the posterior samples of $\sigma$ , $\rho$ and $\beta$ parameters of the L3D drift function.
-It is apparent that even though the parameters that are not sampled are fixed to their true values) there are still biases that shift the distributions away from the correct values.
+Figure 6 (from top to bottom) shows the histograms of the posterior samples of $\sigma$ , $\rho$ , and $\beta$ parameters of the L3D drift function.
+It is apparent that even though the parameters are sampled marginally (i.e., the other parameters that are not sampled are fixed to their true values) there are still biases that shift the distributions away from the correct values.